Wallace Last Name Origin, History, and Meaning

 Dee Wallace

-Deanna Wallace (née Bowers), also known as Dee Wallace Stone (born Dec 14, 1948), is an American actress best known for her role in the iconic film E.T. the Extra-Terrestrial.
-With a diverse career in horror and comedy, she has left a lasting impact on the entertainment industry.
+Deanna Wallace (née Bowers), also known as Dee Wallace Stone (born Dec 14, 1948), is an American actress best known for her role as Mary Taylor in the iconic 1982 film E.T. the Extra-Terrestrial.
+She has also made a name for herself as a "scream queen" in various horror films like The Howling, Cujo, and Critters.
+Wallace has appeared in TV shows like Grey's Anatomy and Criminal Minds, showcasing her versatile acting skills.
+Beyond acting, she is a public speaker, author, and radio show host, inspiring others with her messages of determination and love.

 All images displayed on this page are sourced from Wikipedia or Wikimedia Commons.We use these images under their respective Creative Commons or public domain licenses.
 Wherever applicable, author attributions and license information are provided.
 If you believe an image is used incorrectly or outside its license terms, please contact us so that we can review and correct the issue.